mgrand/smileyVars/README.md

 `:variable`s.

 SmileyVars is also useful for making `UPDATE`s more flexible.
-For example, if we want to update what is in a partular location, we could write
+For example, if we want to update what is in a particular location, we could write

 ```SQL